OptimalBits/bull/REFERENCE.md

   // integer, but you can use this setting to override it.
   // If you use this option, it is up to you to ensure the
   // jobId is unique.
 If you attempt to add a job with an id that
-  // already exists, it will not be added.
+  // already exists, it will not be added (see caveat below about repeatable jobs).

   removeOnComplete: boolean | number; // If true, removes the job when it successfully
   // completes.
 A number specified the amount of jobs to keep.
 Default behavior is to keep the job in the completed set.